 In c#, Keywords are the predefined set of reserved words that have special meaning for the compiler.
 So the keywords in c# cannot be used as identifiers such as variable name, class name, etc., in our applications.

-In case, if you want to use Keywords as variable names (identifiers), then you need to include
+In c#, if you want to use Keywords as variable names (identifiers), you need to include

 Following is the example of using the reserved keywords as variable names by including

 @ as a prefix in c# programming language.

 If you observe the above c# example, we used a class keyword as a variable name (@class) by including

 When you execute the above program, you will get the result as shown below.

 We can use keywords as variable names in c# programming language based on our requirements.

 In c#, Keywords are differentiated as two types, those are